| |

 Used here with the author's permission.

-Frank Asch is an author and illustrator who has written in almost every category of children's literature, including poetry, concept books, juvenile nonfiction, and children's novels.
+Frank Asch (1946 - 2022) was an author and illustrator who wrote in almost every category of children's literature, including poetry, concept books, juvenile nonfiction, and children's novels.
 His first picture book, George's Store, (McGraw-Hill) was published in 1968.
-Since graduating from Cooper Union in 1969 with a Bachelor of Fine Arts, Frank has travelled widely in the U.S. and abroad, taught public school in India and in a Montessori school in the U.S. and has conducted art, writing, puppetry, and creative dramatics workshops for children all over the country.
-Frank lives in Vermont with his wife, Jan, a musician.
+After graduating from Cooper Union in 1969 with a Bachelor of Fine Arts, Frank travelled widely in the U.S. and abroad, taught public school in India and in a Montessori school in the U.S., and conducted art, writing, puppetry, and creative dramatics workshops for children all over the country.
 Learn more about him at https://frankaschbooks.com/.

 paradea: